github/docs/content/desktop/installing-and-configuring-github-desktop/overview/supported-operating-systems.md

 1. Open the "Keychain Access" app.
 2. Right-click on **login** and then click **Lock Keychain "login"**.
   ![The "Lock Keychain "login" option](/assets/images/help/desktop/mac-lock-keychain.png)
 3. Right-click on **login** and then click **Unlock Keychain "login"**.
-Follow any onscreen prompts to finish unlocking the Keychain "login."
+Follow any onscreen prompts to finish unlocking the Keychain "login."an
   ![The "Unlock Keychain "login" option](/assets/images/help/desktop/mac-unlock-keychain.png)
 4. Re-authenticate your account on {% data variables.product.prodname_dotcom %} or {% data variables.product.prodname_enterprise %}.